 - Soldier: A rocket launcher equipped brute that is capable of reaching great height by jumping while firing a rocket at the ground.

-- Spy: Can disguise themselves as members of the other team, and can kill enemies with one hit if they manage to sneak behind them and stab them in the back.
-Can “sap” Engineer’s buildings to quickly destroy them.
+- Spy: Can disguise themselves as members of the other team, and can kill enemies with one hit if they manage to sneak behind them and stab them in the back, more commonly known as "backstabbing".
+Can "sap" Engineer's buildings to quickly destroy them.

 From left to right; Medic, Heavy Weapons Guy, Scout, Engineer, Sniper, Demoman, Soldier, Spy, and Pyro.